rachitshukla08/Netflix/README.md

   - Sign in/ Sign up form
   - Redirect to browse page on login
+  - Form validation
+  - Firebase setup
+  - Hosted on firebase
+  - Authentication setup in firebase
+  - Implemented sign in and sign up
+  - Redux store with user slice

 - Browse Page (Only available after authentication)